 Orthodontists are experts in the movement of teeth, they specialise and practice only in this area.
 They first attend University to become a regular general dentist and then specialise for three years full time to obtain a post-graduate degree in orthodontics which makes them a specialist.

-Invisalign is one brand of clear plastic aligners which sequentially move teeth.
 The main advantage of aligners is they are virtually invisible when compared to braces.
 At inspire orthodontics we offer several alternative brands of aligners.

 It’s up to you, we offer conventional metal or clear (ceramic) brackets.